Ali-Nategh/mytones_proj/README.md

-# mytones_proj
+# MyTones Project

-The backend of a website
+The backend of a music streaming website

 Being built little by little

+For practicing and learning backend, using nodejs and express

 # How to use: